-Capabilities & Attributes Digital Badge Link Activity & Instruction to Employees Time & Resources Requered Aligned / Task Desired Outputs (Apprenticeship) Behaviours Day-to-day Activities Proactive Having a 'can do' outlook, positive and optimistic drive to achieve goals Communication SIEMENS Customer focus SIEMENS Word Processing One common office task is the typing up of letters, meeting agendas and minutes, brainstorming sessions, proposals and more.
+Meta-Skills Activity & Instruction to employers Time & Resources required Aligned Task Desired Outputs Internal Skills Framework Mapping Induction Activities Initiative - Managing Resources, Time Management Focussing - Attention to Detail Communicating - Working with Technology Word Processing One common office task is the typing up of letters, meeting agendas and minutes, brainstorming sessions, proposals and more.
 These tasks can be ideal for work experience students to undertake.
 Young people often have excellent IT skills, and can type-up these documents quickly, ensuring they are well presented and formatted.
 The task will give young people a chance to apply their IT skills in a vocational setting, giving them an understanding of how word processing makes life easier in an office environment.
 They will be able to see their work being used to benefit the team giving them job satisfaction.
 Provide the student with text or content to be typed and or formatted together with an example of how you'd like the finished document to look.
 Ensure they feel confident with MS Word (or other word processing software) before leaving them to complete the task.
 You may be surprised how difficult students can sometimes find this task, which may have more to do with their unfamiliarity with office jargon than their literacy skills.
 It may be worth spending some time putting together a small "Jargon Buster" (or asking a work experience student to put one together).
 2 hrs.
-Access to IT Documents to be typed Examples of finished formatted documents House style guidelines Reception Desk Data Entry & Updating Records Create a "How To" Guide A completed, professional looking document with no spelling or grammatical errors.
-Influencing and Learning Agility Customer Focus Driving Change and Driving Innovation Transferability Effectively apply knowledge and skills to a variety of situations Work Experience SEMENS Data Entry &amp; Updating Records Often data entry can be done by work experience students with only a little training.
+Access to IT.
+Documents to be typed.
+Examples of finished formatted documents.
+House style guidelines.
+Reception Desk Data Entry & Updating Records Create a "How To" Guide A completed daily record of the tasks undertaken and the skills they have used.
+Initiative - Managing Resources, Time Management Focussing - Attention to Detail Communicating - Working with Technology Data Entry & Updating Records Often data entry can be done by work experience students with only a little training.
 As well as day-to-day data entry, you can set students a project on systematically checking that information is up to date.
 The task will give young people a chance to apply their IT skills in a vocational setting, giving them an understanding of how word processing makes life easier in an office environment.
 They will be able to see their work being used to benefit the team giving them job satisfaction.
 Ask the student to do some data entry.
 Ensure they understand how to use the spreadsheet/database and what fields they need to complete.
 It is a good idea to walk through the first few items of data entry until they are confident.
+It is a good idea to walk through the first few items of data entry until they are confident.
 It is important to check students' data entry as incomplete or erroneous entries can cause problems when using the data.
-Variable Access to IT, database and spreadsheet software Original data forms / documents Reception Desk Word Processing Handling & Presenting Data Brainstorming Business Development Opportunities Records are input accurately and completely Influencing and Learning Agility Customer Focus Driving Change and Driving Innovation
+Variable.
+Access to IT, database and spreadsheet software.
+Original data forms / documents.
+Reception Desk Word Processing Handling & Presenting Data Brainstorming Business Development Opportunities Records are input accurately and completely.